 Like the previous Cloverfield films, this one was shrouded in total mystery.
 Originally poised for an October 2017 premiere, the film was said to take place aboard a space station that finds itself within the Clover-universe.
 Starring Elizabeth Debicki, David Oyelowo and Chris O’Dowd, the movie ended up dropping its trailer during Super Bowl Sunday, announcing its release on Netflix, instead of theatrically released like the previous two.
 Netflix then released the film immediately following the game.

-Rumors began to swirl in the last couple of weeks that this was going to be streamed on Netflix.
-Also rumored is that a possible completed 4th film, will also be released as Netflix original later on.
+Rumors began to swirl in the last couple of weeks that this was going to be streamed on Netflix, so it may not have been such a surprise to some.
+Also rumored is that a possible completed 4th film, will also be released as a Netflix original later on.

 The Strangers: Prey at Night

 The long awaited sequel to 2008’s The Strangers is finally arriving.
 Martin Henderson, Christina Hendricks, Bailee Madison and Lewis Pullman star as a family who finds themselves lost while taking a road trip.
 Staying in a trailer park for the night, they come face-to-face with the menacing masked killers from the first film.

 A Quiet Place

 Directed by and starring John Krasinski, this mysterious supernatural horror finds a family living in total silence – fearing something might hurt them if they make their presence known.
 The film also costars Krasinski’s real-life wife Emily Blunt.

 Truth or Dare

 Another Blumhouse Production slated for release in 2018, this film follows a college student who, after a game of Truth or Dare, finds herself plagued with a supernatural presence.
 Starring Pretty Little Liars star Lucy Hale and Teen Wolf‘s Tyler Posey.